BaramoK/ESP32-GamePad-BT-Bridge/README.md

 - Customizable configuration via web or serial interface

 ## Required Hardware
-- An ESP32-S3 (DevKit or other ESP32-S3 based board)
+- An ESP32(DevKit or other ESP32-S3/ESP32-H2 based board)
 - USB OTG cable to connect the controller to the ESP32
 - Compatible USB game controller
-- 5V power supply for the ESP32-S3
+- 5V power supply for the  ESP32-S3/ESP32-H2
+- A USB HOST Extension for the ESP32-H2
 - (Optional) 3D printed case
 ## Installation